-We conducted our audit in accordance with Dutch law, including the Dutch Standards on Auditing and the 2020 WNT Audit Protocol Regulation (Regeling Controleprotocol WNT 2020).
+We conducted our audit in accordance with Dutch law, including the Dutch Standards on Auditing and the 2021 WNT Audit Protocol Regulation (Regeling Controleprotocol WNT 2021).
 Our responsibilities under those standards are further described in the "Our responsibilities for the audit of the financial statements" section of our report.

-We are independent of the Deposit Guarantee Fund in accordance with the Audit Firms Supervision Act (Wet toezicht accountantsorganisaties - Wta), the Code of Ethics for Professional Accountants (Verordening inzake de onafhankelijkheid van accountants bij assurance-opdrachten - ViO) and other relevant independence regulations in the Netherlands.
+We are independent of the fund in accordance with the Code of Ethics for Professional Accountants (Verordening inzake de onafhankelijkheid van accountants bij assurance-opdrachten - ViO) and other relevant independence regulations in the Netherlands.
 Furthermore, we have complied with the Dutch Code of Ethics (Verordening gedrags- en beroepsregels accountants - VGBA).